-Mick Overman is a Bay Area Legend and “Iron Man of The Road.”
-He’s a poet and master musician and "Bluesy Folk & Roll with Jazz Attitude" is the best description of his music and performance.
+Mick Overman is a West Coast Legend and “Iron Man of The Road.”
+He’s a poet and master musician, and "Bluesy Folk & Roll with Jazz Attitude" is the best description of his music and performance.

-Overman has long been regarded as one of the west coast’s hardest working (as many as 379 performances in one year) and prolific artists.
+Overman has long been regarded as one of the West Coast’s hardest working (379 performances in one year) and prolific artists.

 Mick Overman is a complete badass.

 Nathalie Weinstein - The Daily Barometer - OSU Corvallis, OR